 A cooperative program between Mount St. Mary's University and Lake Erie College of Osteopathic Medicine is available to students who seek to pursue a career in osteopathic medicine and who also want a solid liberal arts education.
-Pursuing a dual-degree program will allow a student to earn a bachelor of science degree (B.S.) from Mount St. Mary's University and a doctoral degree (D.O.) from Lake Erie College of Osteopathic Medicine.
+Pursuing a dual-degree program will allow a student to earn a bachelor of science degree (B.S.) from Mount St. Mary's University and a doctoral degree (D.O.) from Lake Erie College of Osteopathic Medicine (LECOM).

 Biology and Osteopathic Medicine Dual Degree

 There are two phases to the dual-degree program.
 Phase One is completed at Mount St. Mary's University and typically takes three to four years.
 Mount students, as freshman or sophomores, or as prospective students will fill out a LECOM application and will be interviewed by a LECOM representative before acceptance in the program.